 - Do not insist on interacting with your cat if she is not interested.

-- If your cat is in her carrier, you can cover it with a towel to create a visual barrier and make her feel a bit safer.
+- If your cat is in her carrier, you can cover it with a towel to create a visual barrier and help her feel a bit safer.

 - Make sure your cat has a place in your house where she can retreat and also allows for some visual privacy, like a tall-sided or igloo cat bed and cardboard boxes.
 This allows your cat to “hide” and feel like she’s in control.